 Jazz lovers in the interval break at the Progress – photo by Zoë White

-Preferred dining: We have a special arrangement with The Queens Head (a few minutes stroll from the theatre at 54 Christchurch Rd) which offers an excellent range of food from South East Asian dishes to more traditional pub fare.
-Just show your Jazz at Progress ticket for a 10% discount off food* on the day of the show you are attending; tickets to be presented when ordering.
+Preferred dining: We have a special arrangement with The Queens Head (a short stroll from the theatre at 54 Christchurch Road), offering an excellent range of food including a full à la carte menu and specials dishes.
+Just show your Jazz at Progress ticket for 7% discount off food and drink on the day of the show you are attending; tickets to be presented when ordering.

 Jazz Gig Calendar